pypa/pipx/docs/index.md

 Notice that you **don't need to execute any install commands to run the app**.

 Re-running the same app is quick because pipx caches Virtual Environments on a per-app basis.
-These caches last two days.

-I find this handy when I want to quickly see the help text of an application, or when I occasionally run an app but don't necessarily want it hanging around on my system.
-A nice side benefit is that you don't have to remember to upgrade it since `pipx run` will automatically run a recent version for you.
+The caches only last a few days, and when they expire, pipx will again use the latest version of the package.
+This way you can be sure you're always running a new version of the package without having to manually upgrade.

 You can run .py files directly, too.